 For general information on running an incorporated society and keeping its details up to date on the register, please refer to the information on the Incorporated Societies Register website.

-Under the ISA, a society’s rules must state how they can later be amended.
-Any rule change is only valid once approved by the Registrar of Incorporated Societies.
+Your society’s constitution or rules must state how they can later be amended.
+Any changes only take effect once they’ve been registered with the Registrar of Incorporated Societies.